stefee/stef/content/0005-typebox-unsafe-cast.md

-# Using unsafe cast in TypeBox to convert formatted string types to template string literal types
+# Using unsafe cast in TypeBox to convert strings to template string literals

 1 September 2023